12 of the top fine art photographers to follow on 500px

 Kaiwan Shaban

 Kaiwan Shaban refined his 3D art skills amid the pandemic; today, he combines photography, cinematography, and digital art to create a parallel universe that’s entirely his own.
 Made with tools like Photoshop, Lightroom, Blender 3D, and most recently, some AI elements, his work exists at the boundary line between fact and fiction.
-His style is one that’s instantly recognizable, defined by fog, reflective surfaces, and melancholy shades of blue and orange.
+His style is one that’s instantly recognizable, defined by atmospheric fog, reflective surfaces, and melancholy shades of blue and orange.

 As in the work of photographers like Gregory Crewdson—who brings imaginary scenes to life by creating elaborate stage sets in the physical world—Kaiwan’s pictures capture moments of suspense and intrigue, feeling as though they were captured just before or after a mysterious incident or event.
 Donning old-fashioned hats or with their backs facing us, the figures who inhabit his fantasy world always seem to hold more secrets than they’re willing to reveal, leaving us guessing long after we’ve turned away.